pfederi/pragmaticux/README.md

 ---

-Built with ❤️ using Next.js and Tailwind CSS
+Built with ❤️ using Next.js 15, React 19, and Tailwind CSS